ebzeal/3D-Scene-microservices/packages/identity/README.md

-# 3D-Scene Authentication Service
+# 3D-Scene Identity Service

-An API that handles user authentication.
+An API that handles user identity.

 # Documentation